ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

         - much more expensive than the DTU model
     - when you create a DB you're also creating a server (unless you specified an existing server to put the DB on)
     - you can set up Active Directory access
-    - you add IPs to the Firewall rules to access the DB
+    - you add IPs to the firewall rules to access the DB
 - Azure SQL Managed Instance
     - Azure manages performance and scaling for you
 - SQL Data Warehouse